dependabot/dependabot-core/README.md

 [![Circle CI](https://circleci.com/gh/gocardless/bump.svg?style=svg&circle-token=135135b2c43b14edc2f5031621a3c1681caeb1c8)](https://circleci.com/gh/gocardless/bump)

 Bump helps keep your project's dependencies up to date.
-It checks for updates every day and creates pull requests whenever anything is out of date.

-Currently Bump supports the following languages:
+To do so, it:

+- **Checks for updates** to each of your dependencies every day.
+- **Builds an updated dependency file** for each individual dependency that requires and update.
+- **Opens a Pull Request** for the change, linking out to the dependency's changelog to make review easy.

+Bump is designed to work for many languages.
+Currently it supports:

 - Ruby
+- Node (in a feature branch)

 ## Project structure